serain/bbrecon/README.md

 ## Status

 `bbrecon` is in a gradual **Beta** release phase; major features are released every few weeks to get feedback and fix kinks.
 You can sign up and start using it, but be aware that **breaking changes may be deployed without notice**.
 While the service and infrastructure is designed to scale, it is **not currently configured to serve a large global audience**.
-This will change, but for now YMMV.
+This may change, but for now YMMV.

 ## Help / Feature Requests